RealHiring/fullstack-take-home/README.md

 - Any comments to explain particular logic or call out something cool!

-To submit your exercise, please create a repository in Github and email the link to [sara@join-real.com](mailto:sara@join-real.com).
+To submit your exercise, please create a repository in Github and email the link to [eng@join-real.com](mailto:eng@join-real.com).
 Also please email with any questions you may have.
 Happy Coding!

 ---

 ## Exercise: Course Sign-up

 Create an application (Frontend and Backend) that allows people to sign up for courses.
-Courses are structured in the following way:

-- Each course has 4 sessions, and each session's content is released on a weekly basis.
+## Requirements

-- A new section of the course is opened for sign up every 2 weeks.
+- A user should see a list of courses and their sections.
+A section of a course is defined by a different start date.

-- There is a cap of 10 people per course section.
+- A user should be able to sign up for a course section only if the start date is in the future.

+- A session's content should be visible only by users who have signed up for the course section.

+- A section is considered full when there are 5 people in it.
+A user should not be able to sign up for a full section.

 ## Getting Started